Technical debt retirement: where is the technical debt?

 The ambiguity effect

-The ambiguity effect is a cognitive bias that causes us to prefer options for which the probability of a desirable outcome is relatively better known, over options for which the probability of a desirable outcome is less well known, even if the expected value of that more ambiguous outcome exceeds the expected value of the less ambiguous outcome.
+The cognitive bias known as the ambiguity effect causes us to prefer options for which the probability of a desirable outcome is relatively better known, over options for which the probability of a desirable outcome is less well known, even if the expected value of that more ambiguous outcome exceeds the expected value of the less ambiguous outcome.
 The effect was first described by Daniel Ellsberg [Ellsberg 1961].

-Consider a choice between allocating resources to new development and allocating resources to technical debt retirement.
-In most enterprises, decision makers are familiar with new development projects.
+Consider a choice between allocating resources to a new development project and allocating resources to a technical debt retirement project.
+In most enterprises, decision-makers are familiar with new development projects.
 Likewise, project champions, project sponsors, and project managers are also familiar with new development projects.
 All parties are less familiar with debt retirement.
-It’s reasonable to suppose that when confronted with such a choice, decision makers are likely to see debt retirement as carrying with it a probability of positive outcome that is less well known than the probability of a positive outcome for the new development project.
+It’s reasonable to suppose that when confronted with such a choice, decision-makers are likely to see debt retirement as carrying with it a probability of positive outcome that is less well known than the probability of a positive outcome for the new development project.

 Because of the ambiguity effect, resource allocation decisions are likely to be biased against technical debt retirement, and in favor of maintenance or new development.